gatsbyjs/gatsby/docs/docs/building-a-site-with-authentication.md

 ## Prerequisites

 You must know how to set up a basic Gatsby project.
-If you need, check the [main tutorial](/tutorial).
+If you need to, check the [main tutorial](/tutorial).

 ## Setting the authentication workflow